OpenDSA/OpenDSA/Doc/source/Style.rst

 show/hide button is also visible (this provides important feedback when working an exercise).

-HTML, CSS, and JavaScript should all be kept in separatea files.
+HTML, CSS, and JavaScript should all be kept in separate files.
 Each should pass its respective validation tools without complaint.
 See the developer's "Getting Started" guide for details on using the validation tools.